The Weyl Geometric Gravity black hole in light of the Solar System tests: Introduction

 Despite the severe criticism by Einstein, Weyl's geometry was intensively applied, and investigated from the point of view of physical applications.
 Dirac \cite{Di1,Di2} generalized Weyl's theory by introducing a real scalar field $\phi$ of weight $w(\phi)=-1$.
 For the description of the gravitational interaction Dirac introduced the Lagrangian $L=-\phi^2R +kD_\mu \phi D^\mu \phi+c\phi^4 + (1/4)F_{\mu \nu}F^{\mu \nu}$, where $R$ is the Ricci scalar, and $c$ and $k = 6$ are constants.
 By $F_{\mu \nu}$ we have denoted the electromagnetic type tensor defined with the help of the Weyl vector.
 By construction the Dirac Lagrangian is conformally invariant.

 The principle of conformal invariance was fully implemented in a class of theories known as conformal gravity \cite{Ma1,Ma2}, based on the action $I_W=-\alpha _g\int{C_{\lambda \mu \nu \sigma}C^{\lambda \mu \nu \sigma}\sqrt{-g}d^4x}$, where $\alpha_g$ is a coupling constant, and $C_{\lambda \mu \nu \sigma}$ is the Weyl conformal tensor.
 Conformal gravity can give a gravitational explanation of the dark matter problem without the need of introducing an unknown form of matter.
 Weyl geometry also represents the mathematical foundation of the $f(Q)$ theory of gravity, and of its generalizations \cite{Q1,Q2,Q3,Q4,Q5,Q6,Q7}, based on the fundamental action $S=\int{f(Q)\sqrt{-g}d^4x}$, where $Q$ is the nonmetricity scalar.
+For detailed investigations of various aspects and physical implications of Weyl geometry and Weyl quadratic gravity see \cite{D1,D2,D3,D4,D5}.

 A novel view of Weyl quadratic gravity, based on the action $S_W=\int{\tilde{R}^2\sqrt{-g}d^4x}$, where $\tilde{R}$ is the Weyl scalar, was proposed in \cite{Gh1,Gh2,Gh3,Gh4,Gh5,Gh6,Gh7,Gh8,Gh9,Gh10,Gh11,Gh12, Gh13,Gh14,Gh15,Gh16}, and is based on the linearization of $S_W$ by introducing an auxiliary scalar field $\phi$.
 This minimal approach does not introduce any additional degrees of freedom in the theory, and the Weyl gauge symmetry $D(1)$ is broken spontaneously through a geometric Stueckelberg mechanism.
 This leads to an Einstein-Proca type action, in which the Weyl gauge field $\omega _\mu$ is naturally included.
 We will call in the following the scalar-vector-tensor gravitational theory based on the linearization of the Weyl quadratic Lagrangian as the Weyl Geometric Gravity (WGG) theory.